FAQs- Your questions about herb dosing and use

 Q: Can I combine several products at the same time?

 A: Try to make sure they have some coordinated effect.
-You would not want to take a laxative and anti-diarrhea formula at the same time!
-For best effect give each formula a chance to work by giving it 30 minutes in the body before starting the next one.
+You would not want to take a laxative and an anti-diarrhea formula at the same time!
+For the best effect, give each formula a chance to work by letting it sit in the body for 30 minutes before starting the next one.

 Q-At what age can your children's formulas be administered to children?

-A- We recommend 25 lbs. or more, which is usually a little after 1 years old.
-You need to be careful when it comes to infants, so anyone under 25 lbs. is up to your own discretion.
+A- We recommend 25 lbs. or more, which is usually a little after 1 year old.
+You need to be careful with infants and anyone under 25 lbs.

 Q: When do we take most herbs?

-A: Most herbs medicinals work best on an empty stomach unless otherwise so noted.
-If you have a sensitive stomach its best to take them after meals.
+A: Most herbal medications work best on an empty stomach unless otherwise noted.
+If you have a sensitive stomach, it's best to take them after meals.

 Q: What about dosages for children?